Tesla Model 3Enlarge Photo

 Both figures represent production for all markets, including cars for export that are not counted toward the tax-credit totals for U.S.-market cars.

 Tesla does not report monthly sales figures or break down its quarterly totals by country, but those rates plus estimates of its U.S. registrations put the company ahead of GM to reach 200,000 sales.

 Tesla Model 3 design prototype - reveal event - March 2016Enlarge Photo

 The Detroit automaker delivered its 100,000th Chevrolet Volt on August 1, 2016.

-GM hasn't discussed detailed sales targets or production volumes for the Bolt EV, deliveries of which won't be underway in all 50 states last August and sold 2,000 to 3,200 units in the last six months of 2017.
+GM hasn't discussed detailed sales targets or production volumes for the Bolt EV, which became available in all 50 states last August and sold 2,000 to 3,200 units in the last six months of 2017.